AxisCommunications/signed-video-framework-examples/apps/validator/README.md

 - [signed-video-framework](https://github.com/AxisCommunications/signed-video-framework)

 ## Description
-The application process NAL by NAL and validates the authenticity continuously.
-The result is written on screen and in addition, a summary is written to the file validation_results.txt.
+The application process NALU by NALU and validates the authenticity continuously.
+The result is written on screen and in addition, a summary is written to the file *validation_results.txt*.

-It is implemented as a GstAppSink that process every NAL and validates the authenticity on-the-fly.
+It is implemented as a GstAppSink that process every NALU and validates the authenticity on-the-fly.

 ## Building the validator application
 Below are meson commands to build the validator application.
 First you need to have the signed-video-framework library installed.
-Installing the share library and applications locally is in many cases preferably.

 Then build the validator application with meson as
 ```